andrewglass3/hyperwsl/README.md

 Install hyper terminal https://hyper.is/

-Replace existing contents of .hyper file with my .hyperfile - to do so with hyper open type cntrl + ,
+Replace existing contents of .hyper file with my .hyperfile - to do so with hyper open type cntrl + , then copy and paste my contents into the prefs file - then save from the file menu.

 Then in wsl: